MicrosoftDocs/msteams-docs/msteams-platform/resources/troubleshoot.md

 > [!NOTE]
 > We require all authentication flow to start and end on your domain, which must be listed in the `validDomains` object in your manifest.

-For more information about authentication, see [authenticate a user](~/concepts/authentication/authentication.md).
+For more information about authentication, see [how to authenticate a user](~/concepts/authentication/authentication.md).

 ### Static tabs not showing up

 There's a known issue where updating an existing bot app with a new or updated static tab won't show that tab change when accessing the app from a personal chat conversation.
 To see the change, you should test on a new user or test instance, or access the bot from the Apps flyout.

-## Troubleshooting bots
+## To troubleshoot bots

 ### Can't add my bot